kmf-lab/steady-state-stack/core/README.md

-# Steady State Core: The Foundation of Resilient Rust Services
+# Steady State: The Foundation of Resilient Rust Services

 Welcome to the **Steady State Core**, the backbone of the Steady State framework designed to empower developers to build resilient, high-performance services with ease.